Bay Wind Regatta / Canadian Laser Championships

 We thank in all the sponsors, competitors, coaches, many volunteers, race officers, judges, and club staff in advance for making a successful event!!

-- Sailing Instructions (pdf format) - TBD (unofficial - official copy handed out a check-in)
+- Sailing Instructions (pdf format) - (unofficial - official copy handed out a check-in)

-- Sailing Instructions - Green Fleet (pdf format) - TBD (unofficial - official copy handed out a check-in)
+- Sailing Instructions - Green Fleets (pdf format) - (unofficial - official copy handed out a check-in)

 - Minor Participant Release